What is cannabis?

 There are many calls to legalise cannabis including from Nick Clegg, our previous Deputy Prime Minister who wanted to see a shift from punishment to treatment.

-While the UK government has no plans to legalise the drug, some countries have decriminalised it, allowing the personal possession of small amounts for personal use.
-An increasing number of countries are making cannabis legal for medicinal uses.
+While the UK government has no plans to legalise recreational use of the drug, some countries have decriminalised it, allowing the personal possession of small amounts for personal use.
+An increasing number of countries are making cannabis legal for medicinal uses and on 11th October 2018 the Government announced that medicinal cannabis is legal in the UK too and that patients can be prescribed medicinal cannabis by specialist doctors from 1 November 2018.

 The UK situation – production and prevalence